You are here

 The Signature Initiatives

-The Institute for the American City will develop and test programs that foster economic growth, improve schools, reduce violence, and address health issues in 21st-century urban environments.
+The 21st Century Cities Initiative will develop and test programs that foster economic growth, improve schools, reduce violence, and address health issues in 21st-century urban environments.
 Faculty members from the social sciences, education, business, engineering, nursing, public health, and more will participate.

 The Global Health Initiative will research and implement new solutions for global cancer, diabetes, HIV/AIDS, malaria, and other challenges by attacking not only the diseases but also their root causes, including poverty, education, behaviors, infrastructure, and human rights.
 The initiative will include experts from medicine, public health, nursing, education, engineering, business, public policy, and more.